eric-fz/eric-fz.github.io/blog/_posts/2023-10-07-suspension.md

 You can find our hand calculations excel spreadsheet [here.](/Aarms.xlsm)

 ![MotionAnalysis](/MotionAnalysis.png)
-*I performed motion analysis on our final suspension points to check for interferences with the rims*
+*I performed motion analysis on our final suspension points to check for interferences with the wheel center rims*